-Even though there is a defined path toward becoming a musician (both technically and theoretically) there can’t be a single method that works for everyone.
+Even though there is a defined path toward becoming a musician (both technically and theoretically) there can’t be a “one size fits all” method that works for everyone.
 People are different and have different goals.
 Therefore, they learn by different methods and using different approaches.
 Especially when working with children, a teacher needs to be extra flexible and use more creative approaches and methods.
 It can be very helpful if the teacher be able to give the students self-confidence – mainly when working with beginners who come to the class with so much worries and questions.
 They don’t know if they can ever play the instrument or sing, if they have any natural talent or if they are to old or young to start learning, etc. Regardless of the age of the student, teaching using the wrong method can result in the loss of interest and motivation.

 The first factors that discourage the students the most are the basic concepts and positions.
 For instance, the correct way of sitting is vital, if the student doesn’t sit correctly and the teacher doesn’t resolve this, the student will be uncomfortable and won’t be able to concentrate well.
 The student will be easily tired, and may not devote enough time on his studies.
 Ultimately, it can bring him some injuries.
 Any of these can be a great disappointment for a student.